sofyankirat/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Numbers must be separated by comma, followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf
+Numbers must be separated by comma, followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf script 10: Prototype: char *_strcpy(char *dest, char *src);
+Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+Return value: the pointer to dest
+FYI: The standard library provides a similar function: strcpy.
+Run man strcpy to learn more.